TysonPWilliams/ISK1001-Group-Presentation-AG-TW/README.md

-├── requirement.txt # Lists all the dependencies required for the project ├── secret.py # Stores sensitive information like the API key ├── secret_sample.py # Is a sample file for the user to enter their API key
+├── requirement.txt # Lists all the dependencies required for the project ├── secret.py # Stores sensitive information like the API key ├── secret_sample.py # Is a sample file for the user to enter their API key ├── USER_GUIDE.md # Contains a guide for how to navigate the menus
 ```

 ## Third-Party Libraries and Licenses